-All public water systems that add chlorine for the purpose of continuous disinfection are required to monitor the residual disinfectant concentration as described in the chlorination requirements section below.
+We require all public water systems that add chlorine for the purpose of continuous disinfection to monitor the residual disinfectant concentration as described in the chlorination requirements section below.

 Detectable Chlorine Residual

-With the adoption of the Group A WAC changes in January 2017, detectable residual disinfectant concentration has been defined and must be at least 0.2 mg/L.
+With the adoption of the Group A WAC changes in January 2017, detectable residual disinfectant concentration was defined and must be at least 0.2 mg/L.

 - CT-6 Disinfection: Systems required to provide CT6 disinfection must measure and record the chlorine residual at entry to distribution 5 days/week.
 Your system must maintain your required minimum free chlorine residual requirement at entry to the system.
 If you choose to monitor the distribution system residual instead of at the point of entry, your distribution residual must satisfy the entry point residual requirement.

 - 4 Log Virus Inactivation: Systems with a confirmed E. coli source are required to provide 4 log virus inactivation.
 These systems must measure and record the chlorine residual at entry to the distribution 7 days/week.
 Your system must maintain your required minimum free chlorine residual requirement at entry to the system.
 If you choose to monitor the distribution system residual instead of at the point of entry, your distribution residual must satisfy the entry point residual requirement.
 4 log required systems are also required to complete and submit a Ground Water Rule Monthly Summary Form.
 Contact your regional office if you need this form.

 - Distribution Residual: Systems maintaining a minimum free chlorine residual in distribution.
 You must measure and record the chlorine residual in distribution 5 days/week.